Friday's HS sports highlights: TV, TCC, Malvern boys basketball remain unbeaten - NewsBreak

 Hiland led 9-5 after one quarter and 25-14 at the half before Claymont clawed its way back in the third quarter and led by a point going to the final frame.

-Connor Lynch led Claymont (1-4, 0-2) with 11 points and Brady Moreland was next with six.
+Connor Lynch led Claymont (1-4, 0-2) with 11 points and Brody Moreland was next with six.

 Malvern 74 Newcomerstown 12